In this article I’ll be doing a meditation Questions And Answers session.

-However, if you truly want to get the most out of meditation, you will certainly want to use traditional, silent meditation.
+However, if you truly want to get the most out of the practice, you will certainly want to use traditional, silent meditation.

 For more on this, read my article Guided Meditation VS Silent Meditation.

-Before meditation there are generally two things you will want to do.
+Before meditation, there are generally two things you will want to do.
 The first is to clear away any distractions that might prevent you from focusing in your meditation session.
-The second thing is to prepare both your mind and body for meditation.
+The second thing is to prepare both your mind and body.
 This can be done with a few gentle stretches.

 Read my guide What To Do Before Meditation And After.